-We continue to develop the content and style of this report with tenants, we held focus groups in July & August 2018 and issued feedback forms with the report in 2019.
-We were overwhelmed by the positive feedback received with 68 feedback forms returned and 100% said the information was useful and presented clearly.
-That said further consultation was underway in October 2020 regarding the 2020 report content and design.
+We continue to develop the content and style of this report with tenants, we held focus groups in July & August 2018 and issued feedback forms with the report in 2019 and 2020.
+We were overwhelmed by the positive feedback received both years with 68 feedback forms returned and 100% said the information was useful and presented clearly in 2019 and 33 forms received in 2020 with 100% of those who responded (3 were blank) saying the same.
+That said further consultation is underway in August/ September 2021 regarding the 2021 report content and design.

 We use direct mailing and personal letters when appropriate.
-We received a high return to our Rent Setting consultation 2020/2021 (14%) with 161 responses.
-Our Charter Report Feedback received 68 responses and our Cages/Dogs in Multi Storeys received 126 responses (32%).
+We received a good return to our Rent Setting consultation 2021/2022 with 98 responses.
+Our Charter Report consultation received 9 responses, our report feedback received 33 responses and several responses were received for the annual assurance statement and business plan surveys.
 From our 2019 tenant satisfaction survey, personal letters are the preferred format of tenants for us communicating with them with 82% (363) selecting this option.

 We have an informative, user friendly website full of useful information and opportunities to feedback on our service: clydebank-ha.org.uk.
 Sections include Housing, Maintenance, Properties Community, Noticeboard and Get Involved and we have a download area packed with useful publications.

 The website can be translated into over 50 languages at the touch of a button and can link directly to our social media accounts.
+Select the language of choice from the Google Translate box available at the top of all website pages.